appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/revert-changes.md

 You can revert changes from Git user interfaces provided by some platforms, but it is recommended to perform reverts from the local system using Git commands.

 1. Open your App Git repository and clone it to your local system.
+Alternatively, you can use [GitHub.dev](https://github.com/github/dev) to revert changes directly from your browser.

 2. Switch to the branch where you want to revert the change: